ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Individual➞ancestry_terms](Individual_ancestry_terms.md)
  * [attributes](attributes.md) - Key/value pairs corresponding to an entity.
      * [AttributeMixin➞attributes](AttributeMixin_attributes.md)
-         * [AnalysisMethod➞attributes](AnalysisMethod_attributes.md) - One or more attributes that further characterize this Analysis Method.
-         * [ExperimentMethod➞attributes](ExperimentMethod_attributes.md) - One or more attributes that further characterize this Experiment Method.
-         * [Study➞attributes](Study_attributes.md) - One or more attributes that further characterize this Study.
  * [author](author.md) - The individual who is responsible for the content of the Publication.
      * [Publication➞author](Publication_author.md) - Author(s) of this Publication.
  * [biological_replicate](biological_replicate.md) - An integer to indicate the number of a biological replicate.